Daemonite/material/docs/4.6/components/navbar.md

 ## Containers

-Although it's not required, you can wrap a navbar in a `.container` to center it on a page or add one within to only center the contents of a [fixed or static top navbar](#placement).
+Although it's not required, you can wrap a navbar in a `.container` to center it on a page.
+Or you can add a container inside the `.navbar` to only center the contents of a [fixed or static top navbar](#placement).

 {% capture example %}
 <div class="container">